jaberg/scipy_proceedings/papers/brent_komer_hpsklearn/paper.rst

     The Hyperopt library provides algorithms and parallelization infrastructure for performing hyperparameter optimization (model selection) in Python.
     This paper presents an introductory tutorial on the usage of the Hyperopt library, including the description of search spaces, minimization (in serial and parallel), and the analysis of the results collected in the course of minimization.
-    The paper closes with some discussion of ongoing and future work.

-.. class:: abstract

-    Hyperopt-sklearn is a new software project that provides automatic algorithm configuration of the Scikit-learn machine learning library.
+    This paper also gives an overview of Hyperopt-sklearn, a software project that provides automatic algorithm configuration of the Scikit-learn machine learning library.
     Following Auto-Weka, we take the view that the choice of classifier and even the choice of preprocessing module can be taken together to represent a *single large hyperparameter optimization problem*.
     We use Hyperopt to define a search space that encompasses many standard components (e.g. SVM, RF, KNN, PCA, TFIDF) and common patterns of composing them together.
     We demonstrate, using search algorithms in Hyperopt and standard benchmarking data sets (MNIST, 20-Newsgroups, Convex Shapes), that searching this space is practical and effective.
     In particular, we improve on best-known scores for the model space for both MNIST and Convex Shapes.
+    The paper closes with some discussion of ongoing and future work.

 .. class:: keywords